 Clinical decision support (CDS) has the ability to significantly impact improvements in quality, safety, efficiency, and effectiveness of health care.
 The Agency for Healthcare Research and Quality (AHRQ) has long supported efforts to develop, adopt, implement, and evaluate the use of CDS to improve health care decisionmaking.

-To date, AHRQ has funded several research projects involving CDS, including the new Patient-Centered Outcomes Research (PCOR) Clinical Decision Support (CDS) Initiative, two demonstrations supported by a panel of technical experts, the development of white papers, and outreach efforts to develop consensus in the health care field around the use of CDS to promote safe and effective health care.
+To date, AHRQ has funded several research projects involving CDS, including the Patient-Centered Outcomes Research (PCOR) Clinical Decision Support (CDS) Initiative, two demonstrations supported by a panel of technical experts, the development of white papers, and outreach efforts to develop consensus in the health care field around the use of CDS to promote safe and effective health care.
 These research efforts work to engage relevant stakeholders, including patients, clinicians, provider organizations, guideline and quality measurement developers, and information technology professionals, in the ongoing work to improve health care decisionmaking using CDS systems.

 - To make CDS more shareable, standards-based, and publicly-available.